Riftriot/surfonxy/README.md

 Since this package is mainly made for Bun, we recommend that you make sure to have the latest version of Bun installed.

-> Even though, Node.js support will be addressed, in the future.

 ```bash
 # Install the package using `bun`.
 bun add @surfskip/surfonxy